FacuM/seman/README.md

  - Create a database called `seman` (if you want to use another name, remember to supply it through the environment variables later), then, execute the provided SQL script (find it at `/resources`).
  - Install the optional dependencies to host and query SNMP servers yourself: `sudo apt install snmp snmp-mibs-downloader snmpd`.
- - Install the required dependencies to query and talk to SNMP servers through PHP: `sudo apt install php-intl php-snmp`.
+ - Install the required dependencies to query and talk to SNMP servers through PHP: `sudo apt install php-intl php-snmp php-bcmath php-mbstring`.
  - Change to the root of the project and get the dependencies by executing the following command: `composer install`.
  - Edit your virtual host file and add these values as environment variables.
 An example for Apache would look like this: